awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-upgradewindowsawsdrivers.md

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-UpgradeWindowsAWSDrivers)

 **Document Type**

 Automation

 **Owner**

 Amazon

 **Platforms**

-Windows
+Windows, Linux

 **Parameters**
-+ InstanceId

-  Type: String

-  Description: \(Required\) ID of your EC2 instance for Windows Server\.
 + AllowOffline

   Type: String

-  Allowed values: True,False
+  Valid values: True \| False

   Default: False

   Description: \(Optional\) Set it to true if you allow an offline drivers upgrade in case the online installation cannot be performed\.
 Note: The offline method requires the provided EC2 instance be stopped and then started\.
 Data stored in instance store volumes will be lost\.
 The public IP address will change if you are not using an Elastic IP\.
++ AutomationAssumeRole

+  Type: String

+  Description: \(Optional\) The Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that allows Systems Manager Automation to perform the actions on your behalf\.
+If no role is specified, Systems Manager Automation uses the permissions of the user that runs this document\.
++ ForceUpgrade

+  Type: String

+  Valid values: True \| False

+  Default: False

+  Description: \(Optional\) Offline only \- Set it to true if you allow the offline drivers upgrade to proceed even though your instance already has the latest drivers installed\.
++ InstanceId

+  Type: String

+  Description: \(Required\) ID of your EC2 instance for Windows Server\.
 + SubnetId

   Type: String